kown7/cactus.chat/content/blog/mscs-were-excited-for/index.md

 This is why we've decided to hold off on implementing these MSCs until they've been standardized in the official spec.
 Luckily, it looks like that could be any day now.

-*cut the matrix team some slack here, be nice* 🤗

 What do you think?
 What MSCs are you excited for?